egonw/blog/_posts/2006-12-19-chemistry-in-html-greasemonkey-again.markdown

 layout: post
 title:  "Chemistry in HTML: Greasemonkey again"
 date:   2006-12-19
+modified_date: 2024-12-29
 blogger-link: https://chem-bla-ics.blogspot.com/2006/12/chemistry-in-html-greasemonkey-again.html
 tags: userscript html rdf doi:10.1021/CI034244P
 ---

-Here's a quick update on my blog about [SMILES, CAS and InChI in blogs: Greasemonkey](http://chem-bla-ics.blogspot.com/2006/12/smiles-cas-and-inchi-in-blogs.html) last sunday.
+Here's a quick update on my blog about [SMILES, CAS and InChI in blogs: Greasemonkey <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/12/17/smiles-cas-and-inchi-in-blogs.html) last sunday.
 The original download was messed up :( You can download a new version at [userscripts.org](http://userscripts.org/scripts/show/6807).

 This new version also supports `chem:compound`, for any chemical.
 For example:

 * <span class="chem:compound">isopropyl alcohol</span>

-Remember that it only works for properly marked up content, as described in [Including SMILES, CML and InChI in blogs](http://chem-bla-ics.blogspot.com/2006/12/including-smiles-cml-and-inchi-in.html).
+Remember that it only works for properly marked up content, as described in [Including SMILES, CML and InChI in blogs <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/12/10/including-smiles-cml-and-inchi-in.html).
 The HTML source code of the above example looks like (in RDFa):

 ```html